-Traditionally, rustic style is achieved with the introduction of abundant organic elements and influences from nature into the home.
-It’s all about the generous use of natural materials and their sensual, contrasting textures—rough stone, warm wood, soft wool and linen, the weather-beaten patina of an old wooden bench.
-And in keeping with the natural theme, rustic décor features a colour palette of warm, earthy neutrals.
+Traditional rustic style meant plenty of raw, organic elements and influences from nature.
+It was always about the generous use of natural materials and their sensual, contrasting textures.
+Rough stone, warm wood, soft wool and linen, the weather-beaten patina of an old wooden bench, and so on.
+And in keeping with the natural theme, rustic décor is known for a colour palette of warm, earthy neutrals.

-Another feature of authentic rustic style is to draw attention to any architectural and sculptural elements of the home.
-Whether you can expose stone walls or original slate floors, highlight dramatic timber beams or a network of pipes, make the most of any such so-called “honest details” in your home.
+Another feature of authentic rustic style has been to draw attention to any architectural and sculptural elements of the home.
+So you expose stone or brick walls or original slate floors or highlight dramatic timber beams or a network of pipes.
+Make the most of any such so-called “raw, honest details” in your home.

-And there you have the modern rustic style; traditional country touches combined with clean, streamlined contemporary elements (such as a freestanding tub or modern finishes and fittings).
+So there you have the modern rustic style: Traditional country touches plus streamlined contemporary elements (modern finishes, a freestanding tub etc).
 The result?
 A wonderful balance of chic modernity and cosy authenticity.

-The key materials of the rustic style are those that come from an organic source: plenty of timber (especially reclaimed and distressed), natural stone and natural fabric.
-Using highly textured rustic materials in contemporary statement sinks, vanities and tubs is another distinct feature of the modern rustic style.
-The corrugated iron also adds a touch of country flavour to this bathroom.
+The key materials of the rustic style are those that come from an organic source.
+In other words, plenty of timber (especially reclaimed and distressed), natural stone and natural fabric.
+Highly textured materials are often used in contemporary statement sinks, vanities and tubs.
+This is another distinct feature of the modern rustic style.

-Modern rustic bathrooms tend to eschew hard edges and lines in favour of softer, rounded, natural shapes and forms instead.
-The beautiful contemporary ovoid, curved freestanding tubs are perfect for creating a gentle, cocooning effect.
+Modern rustic bathrooms tend to avoid hard edges and lines in favour of softer, rounded, natural shapes and forms.
+Popular right now are beautiful ovoid, curved freestanding tubs.
+They’re perfect for creating a gentle, cocooning effect.

 Love the beauty of modern design?
 Here are lots more contemporary bathroom ideas.

-The modern rustic colour scheme is guided by the neutral tones of natural materials with a warm, earthy palette of beige, rust, chocolate brown, orange and charcoal, finished either chalky or matte.
-Choose warm paint tones and warm light globes rather than cool ones.
+The modern rustic colour scheme is guided by the neutral tones of natural materials.
+The palette is warm and earthy: beige, rust, chocolate brown, orange and charcoal, finished either chalky or matte.
+Look for warm paint tones and use warm light globes rather than cool ones.

 Key furniture pieces for a modern rustic bathroom are the vanity or cabinets, and here, the rule of thumb is the rougher and chunkier, the better.
 Knotty woods or those with a prominent grain are often favoured.

-Furniture might be a beautifully-designed bespoke timber vanity or a stunning statement vintage piece to contrast with contemporary elements.
+Furniture might be a beautifully-designed bespoke timber vanity.
+Or it might be a stunning statement vintage piece to contrast with contemporary elements.
 Usually, simple, minimal tapware and hardware works best rather than something too fussy.

 To recreate something like this it will take an expert bathroom cabinet maker.

-Choose large furniture pieces made from reclaimed or distressed wood that feature a strong, homely appeal.
-Here, a very raw and basic rustic vanity made of three slabs of wood is the perfect backdrop for a delicate white sink, while the attention is drawn to the mirror by the unusual rustic wooden frame.
+Choose large furniture pieces made from reclaimed or distressed wood that feature a strong traditional appeal.
+It might even just be a very basic rustic vanity made of slabs of wood.
+It’s the perfect backdrop for a delicate white sink, while the attention is drawn to the mirror by the unusual rustic wooden frame.